jeroenbouwman/CASCADe/docs/source/howto.rst

    tso.execute("correct_wavelengths")

-This will correct the wavelengths for each time step of the data and the cleaned and filterd data product.
+This will correct the wavelengths for each time step of the data and the cleaned and filtered data product.

 The last step before the spectral extraction is setting the extraction area on the detector within which the spectrum will be extracted.
-This is doen with the following command:
+This is done with the following command:

 .. code-block:: python